 6. Should I trade-in my old car?

-If you’re looking to trade in your vehicle, figure out what your car is worth before speaking with a salesperson.
-Knowing your car's worth will help you understand the type of offer you should be receiving from a dealership.
-Do some research online to find your car’s estimated trade-in value at a trusted site like Kelley Blue Book.
+If you’re looking to trade in your old vehicle, you’ll want to determine your car’s value before speaking with a salesperson.
+Having a clear understanding of your car's worth will help you assess the dealership’s trade-in offer more effectively.
+You can find your car’s estimated trade-in value by searching reputable websites like Kelley Blue Book.